This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Also, do not miss the Morning Glory Pool.
 It is renowned for its breathtaking colors that resemble the Morning Glory flower, hence its name.
 This vibrant hot spring boasts striking shades of blue and green.
 The pool reaches a depth of about 25 feet and maintains a warm temperature of around 165°F due to the geothermal activity beneath the park.

-• Biscuit Basin Section – Exploring Biscuit Basin is a fun experience, and you can do so effortlessly on a brief loop trail made of wooden boardwalks.
+- Biscuit Basin Section – Exploring Biscuit Basin is a fun experience, and you can do so effortlessly on a brief loop trail made of wooden boardwalks.

-The star of the Biscuit Basin Section is, in my opinion, the Sapphire Pool.
+The star of the Biscuit Basin Section is, in our opinion, the Sapphire Pool.
 It is a stunning geothermal feature renowned for its azure-blue color.
 The pool measures approximately 18 meters (56 feet) in diameter and reaches depths of up to 15 meters (50 feet), making it one of the larger thermal features in the park.

 The vivid blue hue of Sapphire Pool is a result of its high water clarity, allowing sunlight to penetrate deep into the spring and scatter blue wavelengths, much like the effect seen in clear ocean waters.